ma-anwar/project-meetme/backend/readme.md

 # Setup Instructions

-If using docker then `docker-compose up`, by default server will run on `localhost:5000`.
+If using docker then `docker-compose up --build` for the first time, by default server will run on `localhost:5000`.

 Else,

 1. Install [mongodb](https://docs.mongodb.com/manual/installation/) and make sure it's running
-2. Install and ensure redis is running (defualt port should be 6379).
+2. Install and ensure redis is running (default port should be 6379).
 3. `touch .env` in the root dir and configure as follows

 ```